hoaln/hoaln.github.io/index.md

 ***Developing Software for RRU in High Capacity Radio Station*** (July 2018 to present)

-- Develop application on Xylinx-Ultrasacale+Mpsoc using Pentalinux, sampling RF signal, downsampling and convert IQ to CPRI format send to BBU
+- Develop application on Xylinx-Ultrasacale+Mpsoc using Pentalinux, sampling RF signal, downsampling, upsampling IQ format to CPRI format send to and receive from BBU

 ***Developing Software for HF transceiver station for Navy*** (January 2015 to July 2018)
 - Implementation and optimization software for main processor board to working with RCV, PA, UI, Remote-UI board.
 Integrate and Develop Solution for Waveform Modulation Library Dynamic Loading.